Lopamudra-bisoyi03/LeaveManagement/README.md

   - Apply for Leave
   - View Applied Leaves and their Status
   - Leave validation during apply for leave(no need to apply for leave on weekends or bank holidays)
+  - Holiday calendar that will showcase the holidays of the current financial year.

 - *Manager Login*
   - Approve or Reject Leave Requests
   - View List of Employees and their Leave Summary

 ## Installation
 ### Prerequisites
 - Java 11 or higher